 Lawrence Goodman’s plays include The Disappearance of the Jews, Keep Your Distance, An Evening of Highly Self-Indulgent Semi-Autobiographical Comedy, and Rain Later.
 His work has been performed at The Brick Playhouse in Philadelphia, the HERE Arts Center in New York, and the New York International Fringe Festival.
 He received the 2011 Rhode Island Fellowship Award in Play and Screenwriting.
 He worked as a reporter at New York Daily News and New York Post before moving to Providence, RI, where he currently lives with his two children and wife.
 He holds an M.F.A. in creative writing from Goddard College in Vermont and a B.A. in English from Harvard College.

-Kirsten Greenidge is a Huntington Playwriting Fellow and the author of Luck of the Irish (premiered at the Huntington in 2016 and 2012 respectively), as well as The View from Here (commission from the Huntington's Education Department).
-A Village Voice/Obie Award winner and a recent PEN/America Laura Pels Award recipient, she is also the author of Splendor, Bossa Nova, Milk Like Sugar, Rust, The Curious Walk of the Salamander, Sans-Culottes in the Promised Land, 103 Within the Veil, and The Gibson Girl.
-She has developed her work at Sundance (Utah and Ucross), Magic Theatre, National New Play Network, Cardinal Stage, South Coast Repertory, Madison Rep, Page 73, Hourglass Group, Bay Area Playwrights, Playwrights Horizons, New Dramatists, Mark Taper Forum, ASK, Eugene O'Neill Theater Center, Guthrie Theater, Mixed Blood, McCarter Theatre, Humana Festival of New American Plays, Moxie Theatre, and New Georges.
-She is a recipient of an NEA/TCG residency at Woolly Mammoth Theatre Company and was playwright-in-residence at Company One.
+Kirsten Greenidge is a Huntington Playwriting Fellow and the author of Milk Like Sugar and Luck of the Irish (premiered at the Huntington in 2016 and 2012 respectively), as well as The View from Here (commission from the Huntington's Education Department).
+A Village Voice/Obie Award winner and a recent PEN/America Laura Pels Award recipient, she is also the author of Splendor, Bossa Nova, Rust, Sans-Culottes in the Promised Land, 103 Within the Veil, and The Gibson Girl.
+She has developed her work at Sundance (Utah and Ucross), Magic Theatre, National New Play Network, Page 73 Productions, Bay Area Playwrights, Playwrights Horizons, New Dramatists, ASK, McCarter Theatre Center, and New Georges.
+She is a recipient of an NEA/TCG residency at Woolly Mammoth Theatre Company,and was playwright-in-residence at Company One Theatre.
 She has also received Sundance’s Time Warner Award for Bossa Nova.
 Ms. Greenidge attended Wesleyan University and the University of Iowa’s Playwrights Workshop.
 A member of Rhombus and an alumna member of New Dramatists, she is currently working on commissions from The Goodman Theatre, La Jolla Playhouse, Oregon Shakespeare Festival, The Big Ten, The Kennedy Center, and Playwrights Horizons.